 Step 4: Create the Temporary Tuning Rules

 The temporary tuning rules are explicitly designed to help you monitor the initial best practice rulebase for gaps and alert you to alarming behavior.
 For example, you will create temporary rules to identify traffic that is coming from unknown user or applications running on unexpected ports.
 By monitoring the traffic matching on the temporary rules you can also gain a full understanding of all of the applications in use on your network (and prevent applications from breaking while you transition to a best practice rulebase).
-You can use this information to help you fine tune your allow list, either by adding new allow rules for applications you weren’t aware were needed or to narrow your allow rules to remove application filters and instead allow only specific applications in a particular category.
+You can use this information to help you fine tune your whitelist, either by adding new whitelist rules to allow applications you weren’t aware were needed or to narrow your whitelist rules to remove application filters and instead allow only specific applications in a particular category.
 When traffic is no longer hitting these rules you can Remove the Temporary Rules.

 Some of the temporary tuning rules must go above the rules to block bad applications and some must go after to ensure that targeted traffic hits the appropriate rule, while still ensuring that bad traffic is not allowed onto your network.

 - Allow web-browsing and SSL on non-standard ports for known users to determine if there are any legitimate applications running on non-standard ports.Why do I need this rule?Rule Highlights

 - This rule helps you determine if you have any gaps in your policy where users are unable to access legitimate applications because they are running on non-standard ports.